gurezende/GustavoSantos_Portfolio/README.md

 2. Divide the dataset in two clusters.
 I have gathered both datasets (red + white) to simulate a request from the client where they needed to know which wine was what kind.
 The result was 98% accurate and that can be seen on the *Clustering* tab.
 3. The final part was to create a Prediction Interactive Tool for the White Wines from the dataset that allows the client to input some values and have a prediction whether that wine is going to be qualified as High Quality (grades from 7-10) or Low Quality (grades from 3-6).
 You can interact with the tool in the tab *Predictions*. **The accuracy is 95%**.

-See more information on this [link](https://datasciencegus.wordpress.com/2020/07/16/wine-quality-project-with-rshiny/) or [visit the app](https://gurezende.shinyapps.io/wine_quality_project/)
+See more information in this [link](https://datasciencegus.wordpress.com/2020/07/16/wine-quality-project-with-rshiny/) or [visit the app](https://gurezende.shinyapps.io/wine_quality_project/)

 ![](/images/WineQualityApp.png)